toliva/ConnectivityContent/apis/02-Product Management/01-Product-API/03-guides.md

 <a name="/patchdepositrequired"></a>
 ## How Can I Use Product API to Update Rate Plans Requiring Deposit?

-With the introduction of the [Deposit API](apis/product-management/deposit-api/quickstart.html), some partners might be interested in managing only the depositRequired flag of rate plans, in order to indicate which rate plans should make use of a deposit policy.
-If a partner knows which rate plans should make use of the policy, they can be PATCHed with the following operation:
+With the introduction of the [Deposit API](/apis/product-management/deposit-api/quickstart.html), some partners might be interested in managing only the depositRequired flag of rate plans, in order to indicate which rate plans should make use of a deposit policy.
+If a partner knows which rate plans (and corresponding room type IDs) should make use of the policy, they can be PATCHed with the following operation:
 ```html
 PATCH https://services.expediapartnercentral.com/properties/{Expedia Property ID}/roomTypes/{room type ID of the rate plan to be patched}/ratePlans/{rate plan ID to be update}
 Content-Type: application/vnd.expedia.eps.product-v2+json